 - Quick wins: title tweaks, internal links, and new sections

-What Is Content Freshness and How Search Engines Interpret It
+Understanding Content Freshness and Its Impact on Search Engines

-Content freshness is about more than the date in a post header: it’s a mix of recency, substantive updates, and signals that search engines use to decide whether a page still answers users’ queries.
+Content freshness involves more than just the date in a post header.
+It includes recency, meaningful updates, and signals that help search engines determine if a page answers users’ queries.
 Search engines treat freshness contextually — some queries (news, live events, product releases) demand recent timestamps, while others (evergreen how-tos, reference guides) reward depth and updated accuracy.
 That means a timestamp change alone rarely moves the needle; meaningful edits that add new sections, current data, or restructured content are what search engines consider when recalculating relevance and ranking.

 Defining content freshness — recency vs. relevance